Nursing Science: Nursing Science DN

 • If the student does not successfully complete the literature review paper on the second attempt, the Faculty of Nursing will normally recommend to SGS that the student's registration in the DN program be terminated.

-• Thesis.
-Students must complete a written thesis proposal by the end of the fifth session (Year 2).
-The thesis requires students to identify and investigate a practice problem, articulate and apply theory and evidence to the problem, design strategies for action to address the problem, report on strategies implemented to address the problem, and discuss the results and knowledge dissemination plan.
+• The thesis requires students to identify and investigate a practice problem, articulate and apply theory and evidence to the problem, design strategies for action to address the problem, report on strategies implemented to address the problem, and discuss the results and knowledge dissemination plan.
+Assessment of the proposal consists of both the written proposal and the oral defence of the proposal.
+Students who do not successfully defend the proposal after the first attempt may have one additional opportunity to successfully present and defend the written proposal.

 • Doctoral Final Oral Examination (FOE).
+The student's thesis will be defended in the FOE of the School of Graduate Studies.
 Students must complete an FOE of the thesis by the end of the final session in Year 3.
 The FOE will be conducted in accordance with the SGS Final Oral Examination Guidelines.

 Mode of Delivery: Hybrid